 Looking at the composition of exports of Latin American countries in more detail in Table (5), it can be seen that Mexico accounts for almost half of Latin American exports and has an export structure that is quite different from the other countries of the region.
 Mexico reveals comparative advantage only in crude petroleum, among the resource-based product groups, and in low-tech manufactures, among the non-resource-based product groups.
 Without Mexico, Latin America's revealed comparative advantages are well defined within the resource-based products.
-Brazil is the main country responsible for Latin American comparative advantage in resource-based-high-tech manufactures and, together with Chile, for comparative advantage in resource-based-low-tech manufactures.
+Brazil is the main country responsible for Latin American comparative advantage in resource-based-high-tech manufactures.
 Costa Rica is the only Latin American country to reveal comparative advantage in non-resource based high-tech manufactures.

 Table (6) shows quite clearly that, without Mexico, resource-based products still account for almost two-thirds of Latin American exports29.
 On the other hand, non-resource-based products account for 83% of Mexico's exports.
 Given its weight in world exports, non-resource-based-low-tech manufactures constitute the main group of Latin America's exports, particularly of Mexico.
-But primary products, crude petroleum, agro-industrial products, and resource-based-low-tech manufactures also account for significant shares of LA's exports30.
+But primary products, crude petroleum, agro-industrial products, and resource-based-low-tech manufactures also account for significant shares of LA's exports.

 When the composition and dynamics of world imports in the period from 1996 to 2000 are examined at a more disaggregated level (5-digit level SITC Rev.3) some new features of world trade emerge.
-World imports show a very high and growing level of concentration, as the Top 20 products31 by value account for 27% of total imports of 3112 products32, rising from 25% in 1996
+World imports show a very high and growing level of concentration, as the Top 20 products30 by value account for 27% of total imports of 3112 products31, rising from 25% in 1996 to 30% in 2000.
+Among these Top 20 products, Graph (1) shows that non-resource-based-low-

 25 Revealed comparative advantage is measured here as the ratio of the world share of a country's exports in a particular group of product and the world share of this country's (or group of countries) total export.
 26 UNIDO, (2002).